 - Last Name Basis: The Logan brothers.

 - Mind Screw: How the climax happened is not only never explained, but handwaved by the narrator at the very end.

-- Non-Indicative Title: Technically averted, as there is a very very very brief moment of go go dancers at the very beginning, but you have to imagine anyone not making out with their girlfriend at the drive-in felt very gypped.
+- Never Trust a Title: There is a very very very brief moment of go go dancers at the very beginning, but you have to imagine anyone not making out with their girlfriend at the drive-in felt profoundly ripped off.

 - Nothing Is Scarier: Used very poorly.
 Nothing at all is, it turns out, a huge letdown.